What a Toddler Easter Egg Hunt Can Teach You About Success

 Make something no one else knows how to make.
 Do something no one else knows how to do.
 Create interesting conversations around that.
 Develop relationships with customers who become raving fans and bring their friends in for more of what you do.

-Laffy Taffy is highly overrated.
-Its only benefit is to keep your competition busy chewing on nonsense while you make something cool.
+If you’re chasing Laffy Taffy, think about what it’s doing for you.
+It’s possible that its only benefit is to keep your competition busy chewing on nonsense while you make something cool.

 Step out of everyone else’s game and make one of your own.
-It’s a lot more fun, and the goodies are better as well.
+It’s a lot more fun, and the treats are better as well.

 Hi Sonia,